Australian humpback dolphin

 The Australian humpback dolphin (Sousa sahulensis) is a species of humpback dolphin and the fourth recognized humpback dolphin species chronologically.
 The specific name sahulensis is derived from the Sahul Shelf, located between northern Australia and southern New Guinea, where the Australian humpback dolphins occur.

 The species was scientifically described on 31 July 2014 in the journal Marine Mammal Science.
-As of August 2014, there is no population estimate for the Australian humpback dolphin, but based on available sighting data it is put to "a few thousand".
+This vulnerable species' population was estimated to be fewer than 10,000 mature individuals in 2015, with numbers declining because of habitat destruction.

 Appearance

 Australian humpback dolphins are slightly different from the other three humpback dolphin species in overall length, number of teeth, vertebrae and geographic distribution.
 The dorsal fin of the Australian humpback dolphin is lower and more wide-based than those of the Atlantic humpback dolphin and the Indian Ocean humpback dolphin, and its coloration is dark gray, while its closest humpback relative, the Chinese white dolphin, has distinctly white (often with a pink tinge) coloration.
 The Australian humpback dolphin also has a distinctive dark dorsal feature, resembling a cape.

 Known size for Australian humpback dolphins range from 31/2 – 9 ft (1-2.7m).
-The dorsal fin is short, triangular in shape, and lacks the dorsal “Hump” typical of Atlantic and Indian humpback dolphins.
+The dorsal fin is short, triangular in shape, and lacks the dorsal "hump" typical of Atlantic and Indian humpback dolphins.
 The body is mainly dark gray in color, with flanks shading to the light gray.
 A diagonal cape line extending from just above the eye and neck down to the urogenital area separates the dark back and lighter belly.
 White scarring and dark flecking on the head, back, dorsal fin, and tail stock are common in adult animals.
 Birth weight is between 88-110 lb (40–50 kg) and adult weight is between 507-550 lb (230–250 kg).